 If you’re noticing excessive messes, it may be a sign your parent is ready for assisted living.

-Why assisted living: Assisted living communities typically offer housekeeping and linen services as part of their services and amenities.
+How can assisted living help?
+Assisted living communities typically offer housekeeping and linen services as part of their services and amenities.

 Learn more about assisted living services and amenities with our Assisted Living Guide.

 2. Expired foods and evidence of a diet that consists primarily of convenience foods (i.e. frozen dinners) and fast foods